-When you are configuring Calling Plans in Office 365, it's required that an emergency address be assigned to each telephone number when you either get the phone number or when its assigned to a user to support emergency calling.
-Before assigning an emergency address to a phone number, an emergency address must be created and validated.
+When you are configuring Calling Plans in Office 365, you have to assign an emergency address to each telephone number when you either get the phone number or assign it to a user to support emergency calling.
+And before you can assign an emergency address to a phone number, you must create and validate the emergency address.
 Validation ensures that the emergency address is recognized and that it is in a correct format that can be used by emergency response services.
-Optionally, a location within the emergency address can be added to provide a more specific location for the user.
+Optionally, you can add a location within the emergency address to provide a more specific location for the user.
 For example, the emergency location could be a floor, wing, or office that is linked to a specific emergency address.
-Even though emergency address are validated, locations aren't.
+Although emergency address are validated, locations aren't.

 What are emergency addresses?

 An emergency address is required for active telephone numbers, but when it's required depends on the country/region.
 In the United States, an emergency address is required when a number is assigned to a user.
 For other countries, such as in Europe, the Middle East, and Africa (EMEA), an emergency address is required when you get the phone number from Office 365 or when it's transferred from another service provider or carrier.

 An emergency address may be referred to as a civic address, street address, or a physical address.
 It is the street or civic address of a place of business for your organization.
 For example, the address 12345 North Main Street, Redmond, WA 98052 is used to route emergency calls to the appropriate dispatch authorities and to assist in locating the emergency caller.
 It's likely that you will need more than one emergency address if your business has more than one physical business location.